Golf Course Allotments

-The Golf Course Allotments are allotments in the Muswell Hill area of North London, United Kingdom.
-At over 11.5 acres they are the second largest allotment site in the London Borough of Haringey (who also owns them).
-As with nearly all allotment sites in the borough it is (mostly) run by the site's association, the Golf Course Allotments Association (GCAA).
+The Golf Course Allotments are allotments in the Muswell Hill area of the London Borough of Haringey.
+At over 11.5 acres they are the second-largest allotment site in the borough, which also owns them.
+Like nearly all allotment sites in the borough it is (mostly) run by the site's association, the Golf Course Allotments Association (GCAA).

 History

 The land was once farmland, as was most of this part of North London.
 Bluebell Wood, which is next door to the allotments, once formed part of an ancient wood called Tottenham Wood.
 It is possible that this same wood once covered the allotments.

 In 1893 the Muswell Hill Golf Club was founded.
 The club had a course that covered the allotment site.
 During the First World War they were forced to give up the lease on part of the course for allotment gardening.
 The golf club never got the land back after the war, and the allotments have been there since.

 The GCAA was originally founded in the 1940s as a local allotment and horticultural society with the betterment of allotment sites as an aim.
 Over time it focused on the Golf Course Allotments over others, subsequently changing its name to reflect this.